Create a super metric when you want to check the health of your environment, but cannot find a suitable metric to perform the analysis.

 - In the Adapter Type text box of the Object Types pane, select vCenter Adapter.

-- Click the This object icon, and from the list of object types, select Virtual Machine.
+- From the list of object types, select Virtual Machine.

 - In the Attribute Types pane, expand All Metrics, and then expand the CPU category, scroll down, and double-click the Usage (%) metric.